Last updated on January 5th, 2020 at 08:50 am

 - Get into a healthy evening routine: some stretches, maybe bedtime yoga, some reading, shower, candles 30 min before going to sleep.
 No phone/computer.

-Now here are some ideas for health and fitness goals you can set to transform your body, mind and to improve your life.
+Now here are some goal ideas for health and fitness that can help to transform your body, mind and to improve your life.

 1. Wake Up Early

+Next on our list of goal ideas for health and fitness is cooking!
 Start cooking more often and try 3 new healthy recipes every week that seem delicious.
 You can find recipes in cookbooks, magazines, on Pinterest or by googling.
+If you need some help with eating healthy, you can start with this 7-Day Mediterranean Meal Plan.

 3. Hike